Bermuda fares better than expected from hurricane's direct hit

 Earlier, Gonzalo wrought destruction in the Caribbean, tearing off roofs in Antigua, and killing an elderly sailor and damaging some three dozen vessels in St. Maarten.

-(Additional reporting by David Adams in Miami; Writing by Curtis Skinner and Colleen Jenkins; Editing by Jane Baird, Crispian Balmer and James Dalgleish)
+(Additional reporting by David Adams in Miami; Writing by Curtis Skinner and Colleen Jenkins; editing by Jane Baird and Crispian Balmer)